bernardpeh/songbird/readme.md

 ## Is SongBird Reusable?

 Definitely.
-SongBird is not just a tutorial project, it can be used as a vanilla framework to kickstart projects  because all common features have been build and configured already.
-Since you built the software yourself, you have full knowledge of how the software work and know where to customise should the need arises.
+SongBird is not just a tutorial project, I use it often as a vanilla framework to kickstart projects.
+Its a hugh time saver because all common features have been build and configured already.
+Since I built the software, I have full knowledge of how the software works and know where to customise things should the need arises.

 You can also think of SongBird as a foundation to learn [cmf project](http://cmf.symfony.com/).
 Once you are comfortable with the basic concepts of building a CMS, you are ready for more complex projects.